How To Add a Cookie Policy to Your Website

 Summary

-While you could do it all yourself, we recommend using our Cookie Policy Generator or template to achieve cookie compliance on your website, which will help ensure you’re using cookies in accordance with all relevant data privacy laws.
+While you could do it all yourself, our Cookie Policy Generator or template can help you achieve cookie compliance on your website in accordance with applicable data privacy laws.

 Masha Komnenic CIPP/E, CIPM, CIPT, FIP